Pankajbawane/NetworkSpectator/README.md

 Add NetworkSpectator to your project using Swift Package Manager:

 1. In Xcode, select **File > Add Package Dependencies...**
-2. Enter the package repository URL
+2. Enter the package repository URL - https://github.com/Pankajbawane/NetworkSpectatorExample.git
-3. Select the version you want to use

 Or add it to your `Package.swift`: